romerdev/images-exif/README.md

 ## Usage

-Put your images in the input-folder, then run:
+Create a folder called 'input' inside the root folder.
+Put your images inside that folder and run:

     npm run start